Opening: Medication Technician

-This position is responsible for the security of all medication and working with staff and clients to provide a welcoming, trauma-informed atmosphere to empower clients to regain their self-esteem and continue with their goals while managing their medications appropriately.
+This position is responsible for the security of all medication, organizing a plan for all medication box refills, as well as observe, confirm, and record self-administered medication by residents.
+In addition, the medication technician will work in collaboration with staff and clients to provide a welcoming, trauma-informed atmosphere to empower clients to regain their self-esteem and continue with their goals while managing their medications appropriately.
 For a full job description, please click here.
-If interested, please email resumes to firstname.lastname@example.org
+If interested, please email resumes to email@example.com

 Opening: Director of Whole Life® Service Center